14 Crazy Facts About Earth You Never Learned in School

 There’s a river in the Peruvian Amazon where water temperatures can actually cook unlucky animals that fall into the water.
 Geophysicist Andrés Ruzo, whose Peruvian grandfather mentioned the boiling river to him when he was a child, kept searching for the mysterious site even though his professors told him it had to be a myth.
 When he found it, he worried that it had been caused by nearby oil and gas extraction, but determined that it was a natural feature: It’s “a non-volcanic, geothermal feature flowing at anomalously high rates,” he told National Geographic.
 Meaning it’s just very hot water (getting up to about 200 degrees Fahrenheit) coming from very deep below the earth’s surface quickly enough that it doesn’t cool off before it comes out into the river.
 Discover other natural wonders around the world you’ve never heard of.

 At a site in Ethiopia where three tectonic plates meet up, there are less than 8 inches of rain every year, and the average daily temperature is 94 degrees Fahrenheit, the landscape looks like an amazing sight from another planet.
 The Danakil Depression is part of the East African Rift Valley which, like the Mid-Ocean Ridge underwater, is a spot where tectonic plates are separating, allowing magma to seep up toward the earth’s surface.
 Volcanic activity causes bubbling lava lakes, hot springs, and tiny geysers.
 Heated groundwater brings dissolved mineral salts to the surface, and when the water evaporates, multi-colored fields of deposits are left behind.
-These 11 real places look like optical illusions.
+P.S.
+Have you ever wondered why we can “smell” snow?

 One of the most surprising facts about Earth scientists have found at the Danakil Depression—and in other areas with very hot hydrothermal vents, where chemical-rich fluid escapes to the Earth’s surface—is that specialized organisms call them home.
 When this happens deep under the ocean, especially, where sunlight can’t penetrate to allow photosynthesis, microbes use chemosynthetic processes to create organic matter out of hydrogen sulfide, methane, and other chemicals.
 Tubeworms and other animals that live near the vents often host these microbes on or in their bodies.
 These are 20 of the most incredible underwater photos ever taken.